Tort Law

 Module description

-The module starts by looking at negligence and how it works in practice, and then goes on to examine separate torts - nuisance, occupiers’ liability and defamation - before concluding with a session on human rights and tort law.
+We will start by looking at negligence and how it works in practice, and then go on to examine separate torts - nuisance, occupiers’ liability and defamation - before concluding with a session on human rights and tort law.

 Learning objectives